matrix-org/matrix-spec-proposals/specification/application_service_api.rst

       aliases: []  # Namespaces of room aliases which should be delegated to the AS
       rooms: [] # Namespaces of room ids which should be delegated to the AS
     filter:
-      exclude_virtual_users: <bool> # This will exclude traffic from virtual users being
+      include_virtual_users: <bool> # This will exclude traffic from virtual users being
-                                    # recieved on the AS.
+                                    # received on the AS.
+Defaults to true.
-      exclude_as_user: <bool>       # This will exclude traffic from the AS user
+      include_as_user: <bool>       # This will exclude traffic from the AS user
-                                    # being recieved on the AS.
+                                    # being received on the AS.
+Defaults to true.

 ..
 WARNING::
   If the homeserver in question has multiple application services, each